JetBrains/teamcity-messages/README.txt

 write your own test file which reports messages under TeamCity and prints usual diagnostics without it.

-unittest: see examples/simple.py for example how to write your own test file which reports messages under TeamCity and prints usual diagnostics without it.

 nose: test status reporting enabled automatically under TeamCity build.

 py.test: run with --teamcity command line option.